 This factor is essential for women considering Depo-Provera as a short-term option.

-Weight gain is a common concern among Depo-Provera users.
-Studies show that, on average, women may gain around 5-10 pounds within the first couple of years of use, though this amount can vary widely from person to person.
+Fluctuation in weight is a common concern among Depo-Provera users.
+According to the manufacturer, Pfizer, on average, women may gain around 5-10 pounds within the first couple of years of use, though this amount can vary widely from person to person.

 Unlike with some other contraceptive methods, the weight gained while using Depo-Provera may be more challenging to lose.